 Responsible Officers and Partnership Arrangements

-Strategic Director responsible for Human Resources
+Strategic Director – Corporate Resources

-The Strategic Director for Finance & Governance has ultimate responsibility for safeguarding activities within the Council and is the designated Safeguarding Champion for the Council.
+The Strategic Director for Corporate Resources has ultimate responsibility for safeguarding activities within the Council and is the designated Safeguarding Champion for the Council.

-Assistant Director responsible for Human Resources
+Assistant Director – Democracy and Governance

 The Assistance Director for Democracy and Governance has the responsibility for the safeguarding function within the Council.
+They oversee the operational safeguarding activities.
+The Assistant Director, in the absence of the Equality and Safeguarding Officer, will act as the deputy for liaison with Warwickshire Front Door and will deal with referrals to and requests for information from the Warwickshire Front Door and other statutory agencies.

 Elected Member Safeguarding Champion

-The champion is nominated at full Council every year and is normally the Portfolio Holder for Finance and Corporate.
+The champion is nominated at full Council every year and is normally the Portfolio Holder for Resources and Customer Service.
 The Champion acts as the member lead on safeguarding issues both internal and external to the Council and is responsible for ensuring that the Council has the relevant policies in place to ensure compliance with the relevant legislation.

-Head of People and Culture

-The Head of People and Culture oversees the operational safeguarding activities of the Council and ensures that the Council deals with any allegations relating to safeguarding in accordance with the procedures of the Warwickshire Safeguarding Partnership and the Council’s procedures.
-The Head of People and Culture would act as a liaison between the Local Authority Designated Officer regarding allegations made against Council employees.

 Equality and Safeguarding Officer

 The Equality and Safeguarding Officer carries out the operational activities for safeguarding within the Council.
 The post is the allocated Single Point of Contact (SPOC) for liaison with Warwickshire Front Door and will deal with referrals to and requests for information from the Front Door & other relevant agencies.
 The Equality and Safeguarding Officer is the Councils representative at the Warwickshire Safeguarding Partnership meetings and lead Officer on related partnership working & responding to information requests for Safeguarding Practice Reviews.

-Human Resources Team

-The Huma Resources Team, in the absence of the Equality and Safeguarding Officer, will act as the deputy for liaison with Warwickshire Front Door and will deal with referrals to and requests for information from the Warwickshire Front Door and other statutory agencies.
+The post holder also deals with any allegations relating to safeguarding in accordance with the procedures of the Warwickshire Safeguarding Partnerships and the Council’s procedures.
+The post holder would act as a liaison between the Local Authority Designated Officer regarding allegations made against Council employees.

 Support Officers for Specific Point of Contact

 Support Officers across the Council have been nominated to support the SPOC in supplying information to the Warwickshire Front Door.
-Once a request for information is made by the SPOC, they will supply the requested information from the data they hold on a child/adult/family.
+Once a request for information is made by the SPOC, they will supply the requested information from the data they hold on to a child/adult/family.

 Strategic Directors & Assistant Directors